FM-SIREN & FM-FINER: Implicit Neural Representation Using Nyquist-based Orthogonality: Problem Formulation

-where $w_{m}^{\text{in}}$, $w_{m}^{\text{out}}$, and $\phi_{m}$ denote the input weights, output weights, and activation function, respectively.
+where $w_{m}^{\text{in}}$, $w_{m}^{\text{out}}$, and $\sigma_{m}$ denote the input weights, the output weights, and the activation function, respectively.
 This representation resembles the linear reconstruction in Equation \ref{eq:reconstruction}.
-However, in classical signal reconstruction, the basis functions $\phi_m$ correspond to distinct frequencies, avoiding redundancy.
-In contrast, conventional INR settings typically assign the same activation function across all neurons in a layer, effectively creating frequency replicas.
-As a result, the optimizer must implicitly enforce orthogonality through weight updates, which is not guaranteed due to the highly non-convex nature of MLPs.
-This limitation is evident in models such as SIREN and FINER, where hidden embeddings often remain correlated, reducing the overall capacity, as shown in Figure~\ref{fig:all_subfigures}.
+However, classical signal reconstruction assigns basis functions $\phi_m$ at harmonically spaced frequencies that are mutually orthogonal, avoiding redundancy.
+In contrast, conventional INRs assign the same activation function to all neurons in a layer, effectively creating frequency replicas that violate orthogonality.

+As a result, the optimizer must enforce orthogonality through weight updates, which is not guaranteed due to the strongly non-convex nature of MLPs \cite{bottou2018optimization}.
+This is evident in the covariance maps of hidden embeddings shown in Figures \ref{fig:maps1} and \ref{fig:maps2}, where SIREN and FINER exhibit substantial feature correlation.
+Hidden embeddings in models such as SIREN and FINER therefore remain correlated, reducing overall MLP capacity.
+We propose to address this by explicitly orthogonalizing the hidden embeddings through a novel frequency assignment, as described in the next section.